-I would like to update the House on developments since my written ministerial statement on 25 February, 2013, Official Report, column 5WS, on the latest results from the food industry programme of tests of beef products for the presence of horsemeat.
+I would like to update the House on developments since my written ministerial statement on 4 March 2013, Official Report, column 54WS, on the latest results from the testing of beef products for the presence of horsemeat.

-There have been no positive tests to date for the presence of bute in any of the UK food samples found to contain horse.
+There have been no positive tests to date for the presence of bute in any of the UK food samples found to contain horse DNA.

 The Food Standards Agency met representatives of the food industry on 14 March to discuss future collaboration and reporting of test results.
 There was general agreement on four areas of future collaboration, for each of which the Food Standards Agency will now draw-up implementation plans.
 These areas are describing good practice for food businesses in assuring their food chains, with a particular focus on supporting small and medium-sized food businesses; an improved framework for securing and sharing intelligence; developing shared priorities for future food authenticity work; and creating a repository for sharing data and information.

 Food industry representatives also agreed to continue to provide data on their ongoing tests for horse DNA in processed beef products, with identification of individual products testing positive above the 1% reporting limit.
 The Food Standards Agency will next publish a summary of this information in early June, and will continue to report individual products testing positive above the 1% reporting limit as soon as they are confirmed by the food industry.

 Although in the short-term our priority has been to focus on the deliberate substitution of beef with horse, this does not mean that we have ignored the possibility of beef products containing undeclared pork or pig DNA.
 Consumers have a right to expect that all the food they are eating is correctly described.

 I recognise that even trace levels of pork contamination, below the 1% threshold, are unacceptable to some faith communities.
 Where a product is labelled as Halal and is found to contain traces of horse or pig DNA, the relevant local authority will investigate each case and take steps to ensure that consumers are informed.